bokkypoobah/PrivatixCrowdsaleContractAudit/audit/README.md

   prevents the contract owner from directly executing the `burn(...)` function, but allows `Sale.refund(...)` to burn refunded tokens

-  * [x] The developer has brought to my attention that the owner of the *Token* contract is the *Sale* contract, not the crowdsale contract owner, so this is not an issue
+  * [x] The developer has brought to my attention that the owner of the *Token* contract is the *Sale* contract, not the crowdsale contract owner, so this is not an issue.
+Also, the `internal` keyword change will prevent this function from working correctly, as the call is across contracts from *Sale* to *Token*
 * **LOW IMPORTANCE** *Token* has the following statements `StandardToken.transferFrom(from, to, value);`, `BasicToken.transfer(to, value);`, `MintableToken.finishMinting();` and `MintableToken.mint(contributor, amount);`.
 Consider replacing these with `super.transferFrom(from, to, value);`, `super.transfer(to, value);`, `super.finishMinting();` and `super.mint(contributor, amount);` as any